raymec/RNN/README.md

 Based on the example from Tensorflow's text generation with RNN: https://www.tensorflow.org/text/tutorials/text_generation
 #
-Sample outputs from TensorFlow (best result):
+Sample output from TensorFlow (best result):
 Dataset: rings.txt

 At 100 epochs, using the current model, this was our best result.